Paddyd101/GreenFingersMS1/README.md

 - [CSSgenerator.org Colour Picker](https://cssgenerator.org/rgba-and-hex-color-generator.html)
   - Used to choose the colour scheme by visualising complimentary colours
 - [Lighthouse](https://developers.google.com/web/tools/lighthouse)
-  - Used to audit the site for quality and ensure responsiveness.
+  - Used to assess sight performance.
 - [WebPageTest](https://www.webpagetest.org/)
-  - Used to test performance.
+  - Used to further test site performance.
 - [amiresponsive](http://ami.responsivedesign.is/)
-  - An online tool to check how responsive the site is on different devices.
+  - A tool used to check how responsive the site is on different devices.
 - [tinyjpg.com](https://tinyjpg.com/)
   - used to compress image sizes to optimize site performance